nrfconnect/sdk-nrfxlib/gzll/doc/integration_notes.rst

 Radio
 =====

-Gazell accesses directly the nRF5 radio peripheral.
+Gazell accesses directly the 2.4 GHz radio peripheral.

-When nRF5 radio makes an interrupt request, the glue function :c:func:`nrf_gzll_radio_irq_handler` needs to be called for Gazell processing.
+When the 2.4 GHz radio makes an interrupt request, the glue function :c:func:`nrf_gzll_radio_irq_handler` needs to be called for Gazell processing.

 Timer
 =====